How to roll a ball in your game, like the unity roll a ball standard asset, but better!

 Jokes aside, Unity offers a really good starting point for you to make your own rolling ball game.

-It comes with the standard assets pack with any 3D Unity project, inside you have a prefab of a ball and couple useful scripts to help you move it.
+It comes with the standard assets pack with any 3D Unity project, you have a prefab of a ball and couple of useful scripts to help you move it.

-Now I'm not gonna talk about it because you can find plenty of resources and informations on Unity manual.
+Now I’m not gonna talk about it because you can find plenty of resources and information in the Unity manual.

 What I’m gonna talk about is how to make it more juicy and responsive to the player inputs.